privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     oneof DeviceSignals {
       // A JSON object constructed by Android containing contextual
       // information that SDK or app knows about and that adtech's bidding
-      // and auction code can ingest.
+      // code can ingest.
       google.protobuf.Struct android_signals = 4;

       // A JSON object constructed by the browser, containing information that
-      // the browser knows about and that adtech's bidding and auction code
+      // the browser knows about and that adtech's bidding code can ingest. google.protobuf.Struct browser_signals = 5;
-      // can ingest.
-      google.protobuf.Struct browser_signals = 5;
     }